-The model training process was conducted for each Experiment Id using different Feature Set combinations as specified in Section \ref{sec:Rdataset}.
-The results are presented in tables \ref{table:resultsExpAUC} and \ref{table:resultsExpKS}.
-These tables show the relative improvement, using the \textit{BenchScore} as a baseline in AUC and KS.
+The model training process was conducted for each Experiment ID using different Feature Set combinations as specified in Section \ref{sec:Rdataset}.
+The results are presented in Tables \ref{table:resultsExpAUC} and \ref{table:resultsExpKS}.
+These tables show the relative improvement in AUC and KS achieved by each model over the baseline BenchScore, measured as $\frac{row_{AUC}-BenchScore_{AUC}}{BenchScore_{AUC}}$ and $\frac{row_{KS}-BenchScore_{KS}}{BenchScore_{KS}} $, respectively.
 Each row corresponds to an experiment defined in Section \ref{sec:RfeatSetup}, and each column displays the four credit scoring scenarios illustrated in Section \ref{sec:Rdataset}.

-Performance is relative to the increase in discrimination power concerning the benchmark model.
-The reported results correspond to the average of 10-fold cross-validation, as indicated in section \ref{sec:ExpDesign}.
-A t-test is applied to establish more accurate conclusions regarding the performance differences obtained using the different feature sets, according to the suggestions proposed in \citet[Ch.\ 12]{Flach2012}.
+The reported results correspond to the average of 10-fold cross-validation, as indicated in Section \ref{sec:ExpDesign}.
+A t-test is applied to establish the statistical significance of the performance differences obtained using the different feature sets, according to the suggestions proposed by \citet{Flach2012}.

-\subsubsection{Model Performance using traditional features}
+\subsubsection{Model Performance Using Traditional Features}

-The first step before concluding on the contribution of network data is to understand if our methodology enables us to obtain equal or better results than the current decision-making scheme in the financial institution.
+The first step toward reaching a conclusion on the contribution of network data is to understand whether our methodology enables us to obtain equal or better results than the current decision-making scheme in the financial institution.
 For this, we compare the BenchScore with the results obtained by the feature set \textbf{A+B}.
-A comparison only with the feature set \textbf{A} is not entirely accurate, considering we do not have access to all the features used in the BenchScore training.
+A comparison with only the feature set \textbf{A} is not entirely accurate, considering that we do not have access to all the features used in the BenchScore training.

 The results show that our methodology obtains equal or greater performance, measured in terms of AUC and KS statistics, in all four scenarios; three of them are greater, with statistically significant differences.